tgrogers/ece565-2020/assignment.1.md

     1. **Degrade Branch Prediction**

-        The InOrder CPU already implements a few branch predictor modules, including a tournament predictor and a simpler Branch Target Buffer (BTB).
+        The MinorCPU already implements a few branch predictor modules, including a tournament predictor and a simpler Branch Target Buffer (BTB).
 The pipeline timing enables you to figure out at the EX stage whether or not the branch prediction was correct.
 What you need to do is implement an option that will allow you to not only enable/disable the branch predictor, but degrade its accuracy to different levels as well.

         Note that the pipeline already handles the squashing of instructions fetched from the wrong path.
 On a misprediction, the pipeline will initiate calls to update the corresponding branch predictor’s entry with the correct target address.